qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorselection.rst

 Select by location
 ------------------
 Creates a selection in a vector layer.

 The criteria for selecting features is based on the spatial relationship between each feature and the features in an additional layer.

-No new outputs are created.
+.. include:: qgis_algs_include.rst
+   :start-after: **geometric_predicates**
+   :end-before: **end_geometric_predicates**

 ``Default menu``: :menuselection:`Vector --> Research Tools`